-Ensure the heater and its controls are protected from dripping or spraying water during normal operation or service.
+Ensure the appliance and its controls are protected from dripping or spraying water during normal operation or service.
 Failure to do so can cause severe personal injury or death.

-NOTICE!
-When calling or writing about the heater - Please have the heater model and serial number from the heater rating plate.
+- NOTICE!
+When calling or writing about the appliance - Please have the appliance model and serial number from the appliance rating plate. - NOTICE!

-NOTICE!
 Any claims for damage or shortage in shipment must be filed immediately against the transportation company by the consignee.

-Only use the heater in the combinations and with the accessories and spares listed in this manual.
+Only use the appliance in the combinations and with the accessories and spares listed in this manual.
 Failure to do so can cause severe personal injury or death.